burny48500/Berenjena/src/prototype/README.md

 - line coverage = number of used lines in test cases / number of lines in class
 - branche coverage = number of executed branches in test cases / number of unique distinguishable branches in class

-(Disclaimer: somehow the test code coverage in IntelliJ only worked when the test classes themselves also were in the commands directory)
+(Disclaimer: somehow the test code coverage with our repository in IntelliJ only worked when the test classes themselves also were in the commands directory)